AerrowV/ultimate-bravery-backend/README.md

-# 🧠 UltimateBravery - REST API
+# UltimateBravery - REST API

 **UltimateBravery** is a RESTful API built with Java, Javalin, and JPA that delivers randomized game strategies for competitive shooters like CS2 (Counter-Strike 2).
 It was developed as part of a semester project focusing on software design, security, and deployment best practices.

-## 📌 Features
+## Features

-- 🎮 Get randomized "Ultimate Bravery"-style strategies for selected games and maps
+- Get randomized "Ultimate Bravery"-style strategies for selected games and maps
-- ✅ Categorize strategies by type: serious, average, or troll
+- Categorize strategies by type: serious, average, or troll
-- 🔐 JWT-secured endpoints for user login and registration
+- JWT-secured endpoints for user login and registration
-- 🗺️ Manage games, maps, guns, strategies, and more via RESTful routes
+- 🗺Manage games, maps, guns, strategies, and more via RESTful routes
-- 🧪 Integration and unit testing using JUnit, Testcontainers, and RestAssured
+- Integration and unit testing using JUnit, Testcontainers, and RestAssured
-- 🚀 Dockerized for easy deployment (via GitHub Actions + DigitalOcean)
+- Dockerized for easy deployment (via GitHub Actions + DigitalOcean)
-- 🔐 HTTPS enabled with Caddy
+- HTTPS enabled with Caddy

-## ⚙️ Tech Stack
+## Tech Stack

 - **Java 17**
 - **Javalin** (REST API Framework)